evhub/coconut/DOCS.md

 ##### Interpreter

-Coconut even supports `--mypy` in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
+Coconut even supports `--mypy` (though not `--pyright`) in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
 For example:
 ```coconut_pycon
 >>> a: str = count()[0]
 <string>:14: error: Incompatible types in assignment (expression has type "int", variable has type "str")